-Sturge-Weber syndrome occurs in 1 in 50,000 people.
-It causes a port-wine nevus (sometimes called a stain or birth mark) typically on the forehead and upper eyelid in the distribution of the 1st or 2nd division of the trigeminal nerve.
-A leptomeningeal angioma occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but only in 10 to 20% when only one eyelid is affected.
-Usually, the nevi and leptomeningeal angiomas are unilateral, but rarely, patients have bilateral port-wine nevi in the distribution of the 1st division of the trigeminal nerve and bilateral leptomeningeal angiomas.
+Sturge-Weber syndrome causes a capillary malformation called a port-wine nevus (or sometimes a stain or birth mark) typically on the forehead and upper eyelid in the distribution of the 1st and/or 2nd division of the trigeminal nerve.
+A similar vascular lesion—leptomeningeal angioma—occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but occurs in only 10 to 20% when only one eyelid is affected.
+Usually, the nevi and leptomeningeal angiomas are unilateral, but, rarely, patients have bilateral port-wine nevi in the distribution of the 1st division of the trigeminal nerve and bilateral leptomeningeal angiomas.

 The port-wine nevus can vary in size and color, ranging from light pink to deep purple.

-Seizures occur in about 75 to 90% of patients and typically start by age 1 yr.
+Seizures occur in about 75 to 90% of patients and typically start by age 1 year.
 Seizures are usually focal but can become generalized.
 Hemiparesis of the side opposite the port-wine nevus occurs in 25 to 50% of patients.
 Sometimes the hemiparesis worsens, especially in patients whose seizures cannot be controlled.

-Diagnosis is suggested by a characteristic port-wine nevus.
-MRI is used to check for a leptomeningeal angioma; in adolescents and adults.
-If MRI is not available, CT may be done; it may show calcifications in the cortex under the leptomeningeal angioma.
+Brain MRI with contrast is used to check for a leptomeningeal angioma, but the angioma may not yet show up in very young children.
+If MRI is not available, head CT may be done; it may show calcifications in the cortex under the leptomeningeal angioma.
 The parallel curvilinear railroad-track calcifications seen on skull x-rays as mentioned in older literature develop during adulthood.
-Neurologic examination is done to check for neurologic complications.

 Low-dose aspirin is usually given, starting at the time of diagnosis, to help prevent strokes or lessen the progressive hemispheric atrophy presumably by preventing sludging in the abnormal capillaries.